 While performing an activity, if you find yourself bombarded with thoughts such as, “I hope people will appreciate my work,” “Am I good enough,” “I’ve always been a failure, I don’t see this happening for me,” and so forth – it’s thinking mind.

 The thinking mind is always concerned with consequences and outcomes.
 It is impulsive and reactive.
-It likes to blame, hate, condemn, and feel guilt for failures.
-And it feels pride and arrogance in successes.
+It likes to blame, hate, condemn, and feel guilt for failure.
+And it feels pride and arrogance in success.

 To strengthen itself by continually seeking validation, the thinking mind diverts our attention from the bliss of the present moment.